Genivia/RE-flex/doc/index.md

 `wchar_t*`, `FILE*`, or a `std::istream` to the constructor.

 A `FILE*` file descriptor is a special case.
 The input object handles various file encodings.
-If a UTF BOM is detected then the UTF input will be normalized to UTF-8.
+If a UTF Byte Order Mark (BOM) is detected then the UTF input will be normalized to UTF-8.
 When no UTF BOM is detected then the input is considered plain ASCII, binary, or UTF-8 and passed through unconverted.
 To override the file encoding when no UTF BOM was present, and normalize Latin-1, ISO-8859-1, CP-1252, CP 434, CP 850, EBCDIC, and other encodings to UTF-8, see
 \ref regex-input-file.

 🔝 [Back to table of contents](#)